gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 ##### !question

-**Select all** of the personnel that can influence and impact your program within a Program Office.
+From the list below, **select all** that _can influence and impact_ your program within a Program Office.

 ##### !end-question